nilpunch/massive-ecs/README.md

 Designed for use in games with deterministic prediction-rollback netcode.
 Based on sparse sets.
 Inspired by [EnTT](https://github.com/skypjack/entt).

+Does not reference Unity Engine, so it could be used in a regular C# project.

 > [!NOTE]
 > Some APIs are subject to change, but overall the architecture is stable.